 One of the reasons Denver is such a popular tourism destination these days is that it makes a great base for exploring the rest of the Front Range.
-The Rocky Mountains are likely to be high on anyone’s Denver itinerary, but from brewery tours to city breaks to sand dunes, there are just so many excellent options for daytrips from Denver.
+The Rocky Mountains are likely to be high on anyone’s list of what to do in Denver, but from brewery tours to city breaks to sand dunes, there are just so many excellent options for daytrips from Denver.

 I am a Colorado local who left my Denver job to travel the world and write this blog.
 Every single time I return home to Colorado from my travels, I’m amazed at how incredible my own home state really is.
 One of the main reasons is that Denver is just perfect for people who love living in a city during the week, but need to get away to nature on weekends.

 Having taken dozens, probably hundreds, of day trips from Denver over the years, I thought I would write up this quick list of my picks for the absolute best day trips from Denver.
 I hope you enjoy: